 E. Significant Contribution Finding for EGUs

 As noted above, he Agency is determining that, based on appropriate criteria, GHG emissions from EGUs contribute significantly to dangerous air pollution.
 The primary criterion in determining whether to make a SCF is the magnitude of GHG emissions from a given source category.
-It is readily apparent that EGUs emit a uniquely large amount of GHGs compared to all other categories of stationary sources.
+It is readily apparent that EGUs emit a uniquely large amount of GHGs compared with all other categories of stationary sources.
 The EPA made this clear in the 2015 Rule, quoted above, and reiterated it in the 2020 Oil & Gas Rule: “the unique CO2 emissions profile of fossil fuel-fired EGUs should be noted: the volume of emissions from EGUs dwarfs the amount of GHG emissions from every other source category.”
 85 FR 57039, n.49.

 Although GHG emissions from EGUs have fallen since the EPA promulgated the 2015 Rule, they still remain uniquely large among stationary source categories.
-The EPA’s Inventory of U.S. Greenhous Gas Emissions indicates that, as of 2018, the Electric Power sector directly emitted 1,778.5 million metric tons (MMT) of GHGs.
+The EPA’s Inventory of U.S. Greenhouse Gas Emissions indicates that, as of 2018, the Electric Power sector directly emitted 1,778.5 MMT of GHGs.
 This amount was more than twice the amount of GHGs emitted by all other industrial sources combined and more than all other industrial, commercial, and residential stationary combustion sources combined.
 In addition, direct GHG emissions from EGUs account for approximately 27 percent of total U.S. GHG emissions and 43 percent of U.S. stationary source emissions..
 The direct GHG emissions from EGUs account for approximately 4 percent of total worldwide GHG emissions and are greater than the emissions of all but four countries.
 These facts confirm that at current emission levels, EGUs have measurable impacts on both the U.S. contribution to GHG emissions and the worldwide total GHG emissions and continue to be uniquely large stationary source emitters of GHGs.
 It should be noted that if domestic EGUs no longer emitted any GHG emissions, there would be a measurable impact on worldwide GHG emissions and between 2020 and 2100, there would be a reduction in the projected increase in global temperatures by 0.049 degrees Celsius (oC).

 Because EGUs represent by far the largest stationary source of GHGs from combustion of fossil fuels, the EPA believes that this is the most appropriate place for the EPA, states, and sources to devote resources to reducing GHGs from stationary sources.
-Indeed, this uniquely large magnitude of emissions is the reason over the last 8 years, the Agency has devoted significant effort to determine how to best reduce GHGs from EGUs.
+Indeed, this uniquely large magnitude of emissions is the reason why, over the last 8 years, the Agency has devoted significant effort to determine how to best reduce GHGs from EGUs.
 Because EGUs are a relatively large U.S. source of emissions in an overall large pool of international EGU sources, regulation over time could help produce practices and technologies that have application to EGUs worldwide.